FullGC/FullGC.github.io/_posts/2018-12-16-Developing-behavior-driven-tests-for-JEE-web-applications-with-Jbehave-part-3.md

 2. The memory you declare allocated with the jvmargs needs to be enough to get the server up

-3. In **contextHandlers **we provide the web application archive to be used.
+3. In 'contextHandlers' we provide the web application archive to be used.
 If you have multiple web modules in your project that need to be tested, provide them all.

 4. In the executions section we tell jetty to start before the tests are executed and stop afterwards.
 If we don't explicitly ask that, then the jetty would stay up.